featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

       .country(StrategyAttributeCountryName.Australia)
       .build();

   // react to incoming feature changes in real-time.
-Don't use this in nodejs as it will
+With NodeJS apps it is recommended to
-  // cause a memory leak unless you use it on a global context you are using and keeping around. fhClient.feature('FEATURE_KEY').addListener(fs => {
+  // use it as a global variable to avoid a memory leak fhClient.feature('FEATURE_KEY').addListener(fs => {
     console.log('Value is ', fs.str);
   });